-Durham Islamic Finance Summer School, 1-5 July 2013
+Durham Islamic Finance Summer School

 Why an Islamic Finance training programme?

 Such immense growth has brought Islamic finance to the attention of the international banking and finance community, prompting the major banks to set up Islamic financial windows to take advantage of demand for Shari'ah compliant finance.
 While Islamic capital markets, Islamic financial markets and Islamic money market have expanded the reach of IBF to new clients and jurisdictions.

-The Durham Islamic Finance Summer School allows participants to take advantage of the Centre's expertise to enhance and develop their knowledge skills over a 5-day intensive programme.
+The DIFSS allows participants to take advantage of the Centre's expertise to enhance and develop their knowledge skills over a 5-day intensive programme.

 Who should attend?

-- financiers, bankers, professional researchers, and academic researchers
+•financiers, bankers, professional researchers, and academic researchers

-- those intending to work in, and new entrants to, the Islamic financial sector
+•those intending to work in, and new entrants to, the Islamic financial sector

-- those already working in the sector who wish to improve their academic and practical knowledge and experience
+•those already working in the sector who wish to improve their academic and practical knowledge and experience

-- academics and postgraduate students
+•academics, professional researchers and postgraduate students

-Further information please contact email@example.com or telephone +44 (0)191 334 5066.
+Further information please contact email@example.com or telephone +44 (0)191 334 7179.